Responsive design is now the industry standard for web design. But it wasn’t always that way.

 Memoria adds: “We were able to put our ideas together and pull from them this big insight that informed everything we did from then on.”

-By all focusing on the one flow at hand, they identified the key insight that would make the Virgin America website unique.
+By all focusing on the one flow at hand, they identified the key insight that would make the Alaska Airlines website unique.
 Because the airline flew a select number of cities, there was no need for huge, confusing pull-down menus.
 Instead, the site used geolocation to deliver a handful of contextually relevant routes (with an added option to browse all cities).

 Photo credit: Work & Co